 Companies shouldn’t wait any longer to take advantage of the substantial potential of female talent: Increase the percentage of female managers, live the values of an inclusive business and wear those values on your sleeve.
 In this way, you’ll increase your attractiveness as an employer and have a larger talent pool of applicants.
 Orient your business philosophy around the core value of diversity, and in doing so welcome more innovation, creativity and increased profits.

-Increase your employees’ skill set with language courses
+5. Increase your employees’ skill set

-Language courses from Babbel for Business offer a long-term developmental benefit in an area that can be used in all aspects of life — a learning effect that is itself twofold.
+Language courses from Babbel for Business offer a long-term developmental benefit in an area that can be used in all aspects of life — a learning effect that is itself twofold:

-- First, learners expand their practical skills by acquiring important vocabulary and language competencies for their daily work.
+- Learners expand their practical skills by acquiring important vocabulary and language competencies for their daily work.
 They train in compact lessons that focus on typical communication situations, such as telephone conversation, leading meetings or writing emails.
 To this end, Babbel offers a multiplicity of area-specific courses that cover everything from the pharmaceutical sector to the customer service industry.

-Lea Naschberger, Content Project Manager
+Lea Naschberger, Senior Content Marketing Manager

 Lea is an expert in HR topics such as employee benefits or corporate learning.
 She believes that multilingual teams are the key to success.